 - Inspire other industry authorities to cite you with backlinks by promoting your best content with PPC ads and social media content.

 - Focus on E-E-A-T: Showcase Experience, Expertise, Authoritativeness, and Trustworthiness.

 We get it; SEO is a long game that takes time to cultivate, so it can be tempting to use black-hat SEO tactics that promise significant results in a shorter amount of time.

 However, these methods are often unethical, and they can end up hurting your rankings.
 (The algorithm may penalize you if they discover you’re doing something that goes against their guidelines.)

 SEO keyword tactics to avoid

-- Keyword stuffing: Going overboard with including your keyword throughout your content unnaturally in an attempt to rank for the keyword.
-Search engine bots are actually able to look for the value of the content vs. the number of times a keyword is mentioned.
+- Keyword stuffing: Don’t go overboard by including your target keywords too close together within your content.
+Search engine bots are actually able to look for the value of the content vs. the number of times a given keyword is mentioned.

-- Cloaking: This refers to the act of presenting different content or URLs to users and search engines.
+- Don’t cloak content: This refers to the act of presenting different content or URLs to users and search engines.